jcochran206/3DARmap/README.md

 # 3DARmap
 ## Description
 This app utilizes the user’s location and parses Googles places API to show locations of nearby items.
+Distance is provided in meters and is limited to 500 meters from user location.
+Search is conducted based on keyword assocaited with buttons.
 ## Technologies used
 - Unity Software
 - C#
 - Objective C
 ## Features
-- users choose from one of 4 ways to search for interested items in their local area
+- choose from one of four options to search for interested items in their local area
-- users device location is geoprocess to provide nearest location of selected interested item
+- device location is geoprocessed to provide nearest location of selected interested item
-- user is redirected in the app and is provided direction to selected location
+- user is redirected in the app and is provided directions to selected location
 ## Requirements
 - Xcode 11.0
 - iOS 10.0